Viaprestige/Viasocial/README.md

 And tested with success with popular plugins :<br>
 The powerfull cache engine : <a href="http://wp-rocket.me/fr/" target="_blanc">WP Rocket</a><br>

-tested with success with latest WordPress core : <a href="https://github.com/WordPress/WordPress" target="_blanc">v4.4</a>
+Tested with success with latest WordPress core : <a href="https://github.com/WordPress/WordPress" target="_blanc">v4.4</a>

 ----------